Ergodicity bounds for stable Ornstein-Uhlenbeck systems in Wasserstein distance with applications to cutoff stability: Abstract

 \section{Abstract}

-This article establishes cutoff stability or abrupt thermalization for generic multidimensional Hurwitz stable Ornstein-Uhlenbeck systems with moderate (possibly degenerate) L\'evy noise at constant noise intensity.
-The result is based on several ergodicity bounds which make use of the recently established shift linearity property of the Wasserstein distance by the authors.
-It covers such irregular systems like Jacobi chains of coupled harmonic oscillators with a heat bath at constant temperature on the outer edges.
+{ This article establishes cutoff stability also known as abrupt thermalization for generic multidimensional Hurwitz stable Ornstein-Uhlenbeck systems with (possibly degenerate) L\'evy noise at fixed noise intensity.
+The results are based on several ergodicity quantitative lower and upper bounds some of which make use of the recently established shift linearity property of the Wasserstein-Kantorovich-Rubinstein distance by the authors.
+It covers such irregular systems like Jacobi chains and more general networks of coupled harmonic oscillators with a heat bath (including L\'evy excitations) at constant temperature on the outer edges and the so-called Brownian gyrator. }